prwnr/laravel-streamer/README.md

 At least one of those options is required to attempt restoration of the messages.
 If any error occurs while restoring a message, it will be reported for that particular attempt not preventing other message from being processed.

+Restoring message puts it back onto a stream with NEW ID - this is Redis requirement and limitation, that any message added to stream, needs to have ID higher than the last generated one.
+The original ID of the message that is being restored will be stored in meta information in `original_id` field.

 ### Stream Archive

 Stream Archive allows storing processed message in any kind of storage, to free up Redis memory and/or space since 2.6